 Some people swear by budgeting.
 Others are happier just tracking their expenses.
 Whichever you prefer, make sure you can see where your hard-earned money is going, right down to the last nickel.
 Keeping a careful eye on your spending is critical to getting a grip on overspending.

-Don’t worry: Budgeting and expense tracking need not be painful.
-A program like Money Talks News partner YNAB (short for “You Need a Budget”) will walk you through starting a budget or an expense log and automate much of the process after that.
+But budgeting and expense tracking need not be painful.
+A program like Money Talks News partner YNAB (short for “You Need a Budget”) walkd you through starting a budget or expense log and automates much of the process after that.

-It can also pay for itself: According to YNAB, new users save $600 by their second month of using the program and $6,000 by the end of their first year, on average.
-To learn more, check out “How to Automatically Track Your Spending and Goals.”
+Budgeting software can pay for itself: According to YNAB, new users save $600 by their second month of using the program and $6,000 by the end of their first year, on average.
+Learn more: “How to Automatically Track Your Spending and Goals.”

 2. Make saving painless

-What are your dreams?
-Whether they include a comfortable retirement, launching a business, putting kids through college or buying a new home, you’ll need to translate those dreams into savings goals to make them a reality.
+Whether a comfortable retirement, launching a business, putting kids through college or buying a new home, you’ll need to translate those dreams into savings goals to make them a reality.

 Setting concrete goals also helps motivate you, making saving easier.
-After naming your savings goals, set up automatic transfers from your paycheck to a high-yield savings account or retirement account so you’ll never see the money or miss it.
-You can find a great high-yield savings account in our Solutions Center.
+So, name those savings goals and set up automatic transfers from your paycheck to a high-yield savings account or retirement account.
+That way, you’ll never see the money or miss it.
+You’ll find high-yield savings accounts in our Solutions Center.

-Keep increasing the percentage of your paycheck that you save.
-When you get a bonus or a gift of cash, divert at least a fat chunk of that into savings, too.
+Keep increasing the percentage you send from your paycheck to savings.
+When you get a bonus or a gift of cash, divert at least a fat chunk of it into savings, too.

 3. Live on less than you earn